 Etiology

-• Takayasu arteritis is an inflammatory disease affecting the aorta and its branches
+• Takayasu arteritis, also known as “pulseless disease, is a rare inflammatory disease primarily affecting the aorta and its major branches

-• predominantly occurs in young oriental women (female to male ratio is 8:1)
+• predominantly occurs in young oriental women (female-to-male ratio 8:1)

 • later, mononuclear inflammation of the media may occur, accompanied by granulomatous changes

-• onset usually in the first 3 decades of life
+• onset typically in the first 3 decades of life

-• inflammation causes irregular thickening of the affected artery, and the following may occur:
+• inflammation leads to irregular thickening of the affected artery, which may result in:

-• concentric stenosis or occlusion (initially granulomatous changes of the media and adventitia, later intimal hyperplasia)
+• concentric stenosis or occlusion (initially with granulomatous changes of the media and adventitia, later involving intimal hyperplasia)

 • thrombosis